SAONetwork/sao-consensus/CONTRIBUTING.md

 If you open a PR on the SaoNetwork, it is mandatory to update the relevant documentation in `/docs`.

-* If your change relates to the core SDK (baseapp, store, ...), be sure to update the content in `docs/basics/`, `docs/core/` and/or `docs/building-modules/` folders.
-* If your changes relate to the core of the CLI (not specifically to module's CLI/Rest), then modify the content in the `docs/run-node/` folder.
 * If your changes relate to a module, then be sure to update the module's spec in `x/{moduleName}/docs/spec/`.

 When writing documentation, follow the [Documentation Writing Guidelines](./docs/DOC_WRITING_GUIDELINES.md).